MFA Program Handbook

 Registration for Thesis Units

 This is done through a Supervised Course Request form, available here from the English Department website.
 The same form is used to sign up for an Independent Study or an Independent Reading course.
 It requires signatures from your thesis chair and the coordinator, and you must have an approved ATC petition form and thesis Committee Assignment Form already completed.
 The number of units can be 4 to 6, but the number must agree with what you listed on your ATC petition form.
 After approval, the Department will give you a permission number to enroll.

-Check the DGS dates and deadlines page for your final deadline for turning in your approved thesis.
+Check the DRGS dates and deadlines page for your final deadline for turning in your approved thesis.
 The deadline typically comes around midterm.
 This means that you should have your thesis very close to completion before the semester you expect to turn it in and graduate.

 Please note that there is a precise and specific document format required by the University for thesis submission.
-The DGS thesis consultant (currently Chuck Radke) offers workshops and individual help with this, and there is a template on the DGS Dissertation and Thesis Office page to help you get your thesis into the required format.
+The DRGS thesis consultant (currently Chuck Radke) offers workshops and individual help with this, and there is a template on the DRGS Dissertation and Thesis Office page to help you get your thesis into the required format.

 This requires completing an online form and making a payment through your student portal, and electronic approval must be given by the coordinator.
-There is an early deadline every semester—details are here on the DGS website.
+There is an early deadline every semester—details are here on the DRGS website.
 If you don’t complete your thesis manuscript during the semester you are enrolled in thesis units, you must enroll in thesis continuation units again each semester until you complete the thesis, which will require further registration fees.
 The University requires that students be enrolled during the semester they graduate, even if it's being enrolled in "zero" thesis continuation units.